Stock market today: Wall Street falls after 10-year yield climbs to the cusp of 5%

-NEW YORK (AP) — Wall Street is falling Thursday as it faces the prospect of a 5% yield on the 10-year Treasury for the first time since 2007.
+NEW YORK (AP) — Wall Street fell Thursday as it faces the prospect of a 5% yield on the 10-year Treasury for the first time since 2007.

-Stocks were feeling pressure from the bond market, where rising yields have been squeezing Wall Street since the summer.
-The yield on the 10-year Treasury touched 4.99% for the first time since 2007, up from 4.91% late Wednesday, before paring its gain to 4.97%.
+Stocks felt pressure from the bond market, where rapidly rising yields have been squeezing Wall Street since the summer.
+The yield on the 10-year Treasury touched 4.99%, up from 4.91% late Wednesday, before paring its gain to 4.98%.
 As the reference point for much of the financial world, the 10-year yield helps set prices for all kinds of investments and loans.

 Yields swung after the Federal Reserve's chair said again that the central bank will watch how the economy and inflation trend before making upcoming decisions on interest rates.
 It's already pulled its main overnight interest rate to the highest level since 2001, and the 10-year Treasury yield has been catching up.

-The 10-year yield has been on a mostly steady march from less than 3.50% during the spring as a resilient U.S. economy forces investors to accept a new normal where the Federal Reserve likely keeps its main interest rate high for a long time.
+The 10-year yield has been on a swift march from less than 3.50% during the spring as a resilient U.S. economy forces investors to accept a new normal where the Federal Reserve likely keeps its main interest rate high for a long time.

 Fed Chair Jerome Powell said in a speech Thursday that if growth for the U.S. economy appears persistently strong, it could push the Fed to raise rates further.
 But he also noted the recent rise in longer-term bond yields, such as the 10-year Treasury's, has been doing some of the Fed's work for it by slowing the economy without requiring additional hikes.